iamgini/ansible-collection-wordpress/README.md

-# ansible-collection-wordpress
+# Ansible Collection - ginigangadharan.wordpress

-Ansible playbooks and roles for managing WordPress sites
+Documentation for the collection.